How to get cash loans with bad credit?

 If these options don't work out for you then what can be done is to utilize your 401K account as collateral.
 Like hard-money loans, this choice doesn't come without its own set of problems – you'll have less flexibility in withdrawing your funds and there will be transaction fees

-How to get a student loan with bad credit?
+How to get a motorcycle loan with bad credit?

-How to get a 6000 loan with bad credit?
+How to qualify for a home loan with bad credit?

-There are a few things you can do to improve your chances of getting a loan with bad credit:
+There are a few things you can do to improve your chances of qualifying for a home loan with bad credit:

 How to get approved for home loan with bad credit?